Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running.

 If you can’t afford Gymboree or OKBG, don’t worry: Carter’s offers pricing that is closer to discount store pricing – sometimes even lower.

-Of course you can also pair any of these with pieces you find on sale at discount stores.
+Of course you can also pair any of these items with pieces you find on sale at discount stores.

 Don't ignore pieces your child may already own!
 You might find that instead of building an outfit from scratch, you can add, say, a shirt and a jacket to a great pair of pants that your child already has.
 So long as you can create a cohesive color-coordinated themed look, it doesn't matter how you do it.